 Frequency of earthquakes in Mexico: A guide for seismic awareness

-Mexico is a country that is no stranger to earthquakes.
-In fact, it is one of the most seismically active countries in the world.
+Mexico is one of the most seismically active countries in the world.

-Earthquakes in Mexico occur due to its location on the Pacific Ring of Fire, an area that is prone to high levels of seismic activity.
-This region is known for its tectonic plate boundaries, where the Earth’s plates collide and grind against each other, leading to earthquakes.
+Mexico is located on the Pacific Ring of Fire, an area prone to high levels of seismic activity.
+This region is known for its tectonic plate boundaries, where the Earth’s plates collide and grind against each other, resulting in earthquakes.